ghiscoding/slickgrid-universal-wiki/AutoComplete-Editor.md

 ```

 ### Remote API (basic with object result)
 This is the preferred way of dealing with the AutoComplete, the main reason is because the AutoComplete uses an `<input/>` and that means we can only keep 1 value and if we do then we lose the text label and so using an Object Result makes more sense.
-Note however that you'll need a bit more code that is because we'll use the `FieldType.Object` and so we need to provide a custom `SortComparer` and also a custom `Formatters` and for them to work we'll provide a `dataKey` (the value) and a `labelKey` (the label) as shown below.
+Note however that you'll need a bit more code that is because we'll use the `FieldType.Object` and so we need to provide a custom `SortComparer` and also a custom `Formatters` and for them to work we also need to provide a `dataKey` (the value) and a `labelKey` (text label) as shown below.
 ```ts
 this.columnDefinitions = [
   {